Meet the

 A passionate advocate for social justice and a proud immigrant from Paraguay, Violeta has more than 15 years of experience improving access to opportunities, services and programs for excluded communities.
 Before joining Seeding Justice, Violeta worked in various fields including private philanthropy, labor and immigrant rights, community economic development, financial education, and state government.

-Violeta lives in Portland with her partner and their cat, Lola.
+Violeta lives in SE Portland with her partner and their cat, Lola.
 She loves growing food in her community garden plot, feeding birds and squirrels in her backyard, and traveling around the world to spend time with loved ones.

 She joined the crew in February 2019.